saket/Better-Link-Movement-Method/README.md

 A detailed explanation of why (and when) you should use `BetterLinkMovementMethod` can be read on my blog: http://saket.me/better-url-handler-textview-android/

+Feel free to give a shoutout on Twitter [@Saketme](twitter.com/saketme) if you're using this in your app.

 ## Download

 Add this to your module's `build.gradle`: